ShawnSidoruk/slate/source/index.html.md

 This method creates a round.
 A round is a container used for grouping together wagers and payouts that are associated to a user.
 Any combination of wagers and payouts can be contained within a round, as long as the round has not been closed.

-One user may share many wager and payout events as long as the game_id and user_id remain the same.
+One round may share many wager and payout events as long as the game_id and user_id remain the same.

 ### URI Parameters